MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/menus.md

 See [menus and context menus](menus-and-context-menus.md) for help identifying menu vs. context menu scenarios and guidance on when to use menu flyout vs. [command bar flyout](command-bar-flyout.md).

-Menu flyouts can be used as menus and context menus to organize commands and save space by hiding those commands until the user needs them.
+Menu flyouts can be used as menus and context menus to organize commands.
 To display arbitrary content, such as a notification or confirmation request, use a [dialog or a flyout](./dialogs-and-flyouts/index.md).

-If a particular command will be used frequently and you have the space available, consider placing it directly in its own element so that users don't have to go through a menu to get to it.
+If a particular command will be used frequently and you have the space available, see [collection commanding](collection-commanding.md) for examples on placing a command directly in its own element so that users don't have to go through a menu to get to it.

 ## Examples